ronanchilvers/solo-d6/Scenes/5 - A taste for the theatrical.md

 "There you go son.
 Take care in the rain - its easy to slip."

-The boy wrenches his arm free looking back with terror - "Let go!"
+The boy wrenches his arm free looking back with terror - "Let go!
+Let go!!!
+It's coming!"

+[[Okan]] frowns down at him - "What's coming?"

+"The creature!
+It's coming!!" - the boy pulls his arm free of [[Okan]]'s grip and runs away up the street, vanishing into the gloom. [[Okan]] looks after him for a moment, then back at the alley.
+Nothing.

+He pulls his cloak a tighter around him and sets off, following a different path that will not take him near the alley entrance.